IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/16_igGrid_MultiRowLayout.md

 ]
 ```

 > **Note:** For cells that span one column the `colSpan` property is omitted and for those that span one row the `rowSpan` property is omitted.
-Widths are defined only for two fields.
+Widths are defined only for two columns.

 ## <a id="api"></a> API in a Multi-Row Layout Grid